T Bone Burnett: Producing

+Burnett also produced and wrote Ringo Starr's January 2025 country music album Look Up.

 Code

 In 2008, it was reported that Burnett "started a new venture called Code, which aims to do for music what THX did for movie-theater sound: set standards that ensure the best possible quality."
-He is opposed to the trend of brighter and more compressed processing, sufficiently so, that he essentially retired from the music business around 1995–1996 and pursued an opportunity to work in theater with Sam Shepard, leading to his work on several films.
+He is opposed to the trend of brighter and more compressed processing to such an extent that he largely retired from the music business around 1995–1996 and pursued an opportunity to work in theater with Sam Shepard, which led to his work on several films.

 The audio format known as Code involves the simultaneous release of multiple sound formats, thus avoiding much of the processing which happens when sound is converted from one format to another.
 The first album produced with Code was Life, Death, Love and Freedom (2008) by John Mellencamp.